Getting started with Amazon MQ

 What is ActiveMQ?

 ActiveMQ (Active Message Queuing) is a message queue service.
-It is a open source, multi-protocol Java-based messaging server (JMS).
+It is an open-source, multi-protocol Java-based messaging server (JMS).
 It supports many languages like C, C++, Python, .Net.
 ActiveMQ offers the power and flexibility to support any messaging use-case.

 Some common use cases are: